 Content Master Series (CMS) Examinations

 In addition to passing each course with the minimum passing grade, students must pass the program exit examination with a minimum score of 92% predicted probability of passing the NCLEX-RN on the first attempt (in accordance with the scoring rubric of the examination).
 If the predicted probability of passing the licensure examination is not calculated, the required minimum score for passing is at or above the National Mean for that version of the examination.

 Grading Requirements: Online Courses

-Online courses are delivered through Stanbridge University’s Edverum platform, a modified Moodle modular course management system, providing students access to course instructions, syllabi, discussion forums, slides, and videos as well as exams and assignments for each course.
+Online courses are delivered through Stanbridge University’s Edverum platform, a learning management system, providing students access to course instructions, syllabi, discussion forums, slides, and videos as well as exams and assignments for each course.